kristinallarsen/cloud-ear/_pages/ISHMAP2025.md

 - [Felt.com](felt.com)
 - Learn more about [Felt's free educational licenses](https://felt.com/education)
 - [Leafletjs.com](Leafletjs.com)
 - Maps georeferenced with AllMaps Editor can also be included in [ArcGIS Online](https://www.arcgis.com/index.html) and [QGIS](https://qgis.org/) following established processes for incorporating externally referenced tile layers. (not on poster)
+- Tutorial on how to add IIIF images georeferenced in Allmaps to a Leaflet webmap: [Tutorial: IIIF > Allmaps Editor > Leaflet Map](http://kristinalivlarsen.com/blog/georeferencing-IIIF-to-leaflet-tutorial/) (not on poster)

 ### References